IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Converts an mp3 audio clip to a wav audio clip.
 #### Arguments:
 ```
-file: specifies the mp3 audio clip to be decompressed.
+file: Specifies the mp3 audio clip to be decompressed.
 ```
 #### Return:
 ```
-200: the resulting wav clip
+200: The resulting wav clip.
-400: an error message if error occurred at runtime.
+400: An error message if error occurred at runtime.
 ```
 #### Example:
 ```